 The DPDP is a required component of the Daniels Core Curriculum with the purpose of ensuring that all students have the opportunity to learn outside of traditional coursework.
 Engage in experience-based learning activities that are designed to contribute to your success.

-- Create a polished résumé which is uploaded to Pioneer Careers, which connects students to more than 1,800 professionals across a variety of fields and positions.
+- Create a polished résumé, which will connect you to more than 1,800 professionals across a variety of fields and positions.

 - Write a cover letter aimed at a desired internship.

 - Attend Major-Specific Workshops to learn which major is right for you.

 - Attend multiple Career Workshops aimed at preparing you for the business world.